Arnold Bernstein: Career

 Bernstein was a flexible thinker who preferred straightforward methods, but he would develop complex transactions to match the needs of investors, customers and regulators.
 Along with other shipping industry executives, in the late 1940s, he saw an opportunity to provide a quality passenger cruise ship experience that would allow visits to smaller and older ports that the larger trans-Atlantic cruise ships were not able to meet.

 Bernstein once said, "All business is a kind of war and you stand a fair chance of winning if you stick to your guns."

 His first attempt to purchase the defunct partially converted cargo ship Nilla, previously the World War II LST HMS Bruiser, for conversion to a small passenger cruise ship began with a negotiation with its owners.
 Using Triora S.A., Panama, his investor group planned to purchase the ship and rename her Silver Star (not Silverstar).
 Triora S.A. was named in honor of the people of Triora who aided Francesco Moraldo in hiding two Jewish orphans from the Nazis.
 On 2 February 1950 the vessel left Antwerp under tow for Hamburg.
 However the sale to Triora S.A. had fallen through.
 Finally in May 1950 her owners closed the sale of Nilla to a "Swiss" investor, Mr. Vasile Ladislau "Leslie" Winkler (b.
 12 Aug 1914 in Romania), who had a residence in Paris at the time.
 He registered the ship in Panama, owned by Compania de Naviera Rio Grande.
 (The brilliant Mr. Winkler was an example of a highly capable shipping industry agent displaced by war.)
-The Nilla was still an attractive vessel to Bernstein because it could be converted for either full passenger ship or partial passenger/car carrier ship.
+Nilla was still an attractive vessel to Bernstein because it could be converted for either full passenger ship or partial passenger/car carrier ship.
 Mr. Winkler's purchase was a way to fulfill Bernstein's assurance of a sale to the original sellers.